-Online MBA Program with a Concentration in Accounting
+Master of Business Administration with a Concentration in Accounting (MBA)

-The EKU MBA provides a more traditional curriculum that provides foundational business courses, combined with concentrations that allow students to pursue more individualized curriculum that is related to their career goals, backgrounds, and interests.
-Like the EKU MBA Experience, the program provides an innovative approach to preparing students for jobs that do not now exist.
+The EKU MBA prepares students for career advancement in their current and future positions.
+Through an applied integrated curriculum, students expand their knowledge of all functional areas of business.
+The MBA Program provides foundational business courses, combined with concentrations that allow students to pursue a more individualized curriculum that is related to their career goals, backgrounds, and interests.
+The program provides an innovative approach to prepare students for jobs.
 Students expand their knowledge of functional areas of business.
-The mission of the MBA program is to produce organizational leaders who are prepared to contribute successfully to any industry, organization, department, or situation – at any level.
+The MBA program seeks to produce organizational leaders who are prepared to contribute successfully to any industry, organization, department, or situation – at any level.

-In addition to course related knowledge and skills, we expect in both the online MBA and the primarily face-to-face programs, that our students will demonstrate the following workplace values:
+In addition to course related knowledge and skills, we expect that our students will demonstrate the following workplace values:

 - Strong Work Ethic